rachiki/Finding-A-Great-ML-Job/README.md

 # Finding-A-Great-ML-Job
-To-Do Lower Priority: Finish Kaggle upload training code vesuvius
+To-Do Lower Priority: Finish Kaggle upload training code vesuvius, Neural Style Transfer

 After finishing my master I did a few months of Kaggle challenges and now want to find a cool ML job.
 Here I document this process daily.
 The goal is to keep myself accountable and to help other people in their journey.
 Also I can link to this repository, maybe there's some cool stuff in here later that recruiters like.